 Shin splints occur as a result of prolonged, intensive physical activity, especially in those who aren’t used to being on their feet for a long time.
 The constant impact from running, dancing, jumping, or even walking briskly can irritate the muscles and connective tissues around the shin bone, resulting in painful inflammation.

 Shin splints are especially common in those who recently began new physical activity or increased the intensity of their usual workout.
-If you try to do too much too quickly, you can strain the tendons and muscles in your legs.
+If you try to do too much too quickly, you can strain the tendons and muscles in your legs which may then develop shin splints.

 If you plan to start a new workout, hobby, or job that requires long hours on your feet, compression socks can help prevent shin splints.
 The gentle-yet-firm pressure encourages better circulation, which prevents inflammation and helps relieve shin splint pain.